-- The field-normalised citation impact of IMI, MRC and the WT were stable at close to twice the world average between 2010 and 2021, indicating highly cited, internationally significant research. - The exceptionally high field-normalised citation impact of IMI, CSIRO, and C-Path project research in 2010 was driven by a small number of highly cited papers. - ICMR has consistently underperformed in comparison to the world average between 2010-2021. - In last year's report CSIRO's field normalized citation impact had dropped significantly in 2020, However, in this year's report we see that the field normalized citation impact for 2020 is similar to previous years supporting last year's conclusion that it was likely due to a significant amount of CSIRO's papers not having enough time to be cited.
-For 2021, CSIRO's citation impact (1.51) is slightly higher than 2020 (1.33).
+- The field-normalised citation impact of IMI, MRC and the WT were stable at close to twice the world average between 2010 and 2022, indicating highly cited, internationally significant research. - The exceptionally high field-normalised citation impact of IMI, CSIRO, and C-Path project research in 2010 was driven by a small number of highly cited papers. - ICMR has consistently underperformed in comparison to the world average between 2010-2022. - In 2022, it is notable that IMI's CNCI for 2022 papers increased by 6% and was more than two-times (2.10) the world average (1.00) compared to 2021 (1.98).
+In comparison the CNCI for five out of the seven comparators decreased in 2022.